- Professional Development

 FUNDING PERIOD: July 1, 2018-June 30, 2019

 This is a one-year award of $30,000.
 The funds can be used for either salary or expense support, but must be expended solely for the sponsored research project.
 No indirect costs will be covered.
-Generally, indirect costs would refer to costs such as electricity, water, internet services, janitorial services, etc., for which the award does not pay the institution at which you will conduct your research, but it is always best to speak with your Chair for guidance and procedures.
+Generally, indirect costs would refer to costs such as electricity, water, internet services, janitorial services, paid to the institution at which the research is conducted.
 The stipend is expected to cover the cost of the awardee presentation requirement which is listed below (i.e. no additional travel funds will be provided).
 The purchase of any equipment greater than $1,000 must be adequately justified in a budget justification section.

 The deadline for submission of applications is to be determined.
 Applications will be reviewed by the Scholarship Committee.
 We will notify the top-ranking applicants to interview at the Academic Surgical Congress in Jacksonville, FL.
 Applicants selected to interview will be provided with additional details regarding the interview process.
 The winning applicant and the SUS research mentor(s) will be notified by email shortly after the interview process.
 Finalists will be responsible for funding their own airfare and lodging for the interview.

 The awardee will be expected to provide the SUS office with an interim written report on the status of their research by December 31, 2018.
 The awardee will then be required to appear at the 2020 Academic Surgical Congress and provide a final report on their research to the Scholarship and Executive Committees and at the AAS/SUS Research Awards Session.
 All travel and registration funds for presentation at the ASC should be covered by the grant.